burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Each class template instantiation has its own copy of any static data members.

-Example of `template` to create a specialization for the array with a fixed size.
+Example of `template` for create a specialization for the array with a fixed size.
 ```cpp
 #include "stdio.h"